Introduction

 Semi-supervised learning is the intermediate case between supervised and unsupervised learning: the learning procedure uses first the labelled data while leveraging a larger amount of unlabeled data, which strongly enhance the accuracy of the model.

 3. In self-supervised learning, the model generates its own supervisory signals from the underlying structure/organisation of the data.
-The model learns meaningful representation or features of the data using pretext tasks, contrastive learning, redundancy reduction (Zbontar et al.,2021), etc.
+The model learns meaningful representation or features of the data using e.g., pretext tasks, contrastive learning, redundancy reduction (Zbontar et al.,2021), etc.

 Reinforcement learning